gshanemiller/reinvent/doc/packet_design.md

 the NIC they serve.
 Ditto for server lcores 0,1,2.

 Next, NICs have a MAC address.
 NICs also have an assigned IPv4/6 address.
-These identifiers, plus port numbers are transmitted as part of a IP UDP packet.
-If NIC RSS (Receive Side Scaling) is enabled on the server (receiver) side, the packets are distributed to a specific RXQ by hashing the source/destination MAC, IP address, and ports.
+These identifiers, plus port numbers are transmitted as part of a IP packet.
+If NIC RSS (Receive Side Scaling) is enabled on the server (receiver) side, the packets are distributed to a specific RXQ by hashing the source/destination IP address, and ports.
 If RSS is disabled, all packets go to logical RXQ #0.
-It's important to observe, however, the IP addresses and ports are pseudo unlike a traditional UDP TX/RX socket program pair using kernel I/O. See RSS below for more information.
+It's important to observe, however, the IP addresses and ports are pseudo unlike a traditional TX/RX socket program pair using kernel I/O. See RSS below for more information.

 Then, note each NIC has a maximum number of RXQ and TXQs in H/W. The programmer can elect to use as many or as few of these queues as desired.
 But since receiving or transmitting packets on a given NIC/queue requires a lcore to do